abinit/abinit/doc/tutorial/gwr1.md

 tgwr\_3o\_SIGXC\_RW:
 Diagonal elements of $\Sigma_\xc(\omega)$ in eV units and spectral function $A_\nk(\omega)$

-Finally, we have a netcdf file named tgwr\_3o\_GWR.nc storing the same data in binary format that can be easily post-processed with AbiPy using [this script][https://abinit.github.io/abipy/gallery/plot_gwr.html].
+Finally, we have a netcdf file named tgwr\_3o\_DS1_GWR.nc storing the same data in binary format that can be easily post-processed with AbiPy using [this script][https://abinit.github.io/abipy/gallery/plot_gwr.html].
+Please take some time to read the script and understand how this post-processing tool works before proceeding.

-### Analyzing the GWR.nc file with AbiPy
+### Analyzing the convergence with the minimax mesh

-The script below shows how to use the `GWRobot` to perform a convergence study for the QP direct gaps wrt the number of points in the minimax mesh.
+The script below shows how to use the `GWRobot` to perform a convergence study for the QP direct gaps with respect to the number of minimax points.

 ```python
 #!/usr/bin/env python